flueke/mesytec-mvlc/README.md

   information is needed for multicrate setups?
 * abstraction for the trigger/io system.
 This needs to be flexible because the system is going to change with future firmware udpates.
+* mini-daq
+  - add real help text (mention mvme_to_mvlc tool)
+  - make getting the CrateConfig from the listfile preamble easier. basically move the code from mini_daq_replay.cc into the lib